Survey technician collecting site measurements with surveying equipment at a construction project

 Boundary Surveys: A boundary survey determines the legal boundaries of a property, establishing property lines and identifying any encroachments or disputes.
 This is particularly important for developers to ensure that construction does not infringe on neighboring properties or violate zoning laws.

-Construction Layout Surveys: During the construction phase, surveyors provide precise staking and layout services to ensure that structures are built in the correct locations.
-This includes marking the placement of buildings, roads, utilities, and other key infrastructure elements.
+Construction Layout Surveys: During the construction phase, surveyors provide precise staking and layout services that includes marking the placement of buildings, roads, utilities, and other key infrastructure elements.

-Subdivision Surveys: Subdivision surveys are essential for dividing larger parcels of land into smaller lots for residential, commercial, or industrial use.
-These surveys ensure compliance with municipal subdivision regulations and facilitate the registration of new property titles.
+Subdivision Surveys: Essential for dividing larger parcels of land into smaller lots for residential, commercial, or industrial use.

 As-Built Surveys: After construction is completed, as-built surveys document the exact locations and dimensions of finished structures.
 These surveys are often required to verify compliance with design plans and obtain occupancy permits.